0ldspur/marl-uav-formation/README.md

 - Evaluations run in both 2D and 3D rendering modes
 - Metrics tracked using Weights & Biases (WandB)

+## Status

+This is an active research project and still a work in progress.
+Commits are dated to reflect the actual progression of the work—newer updates appear as the project advances through each phase.
+While the codebase contains working components, some runs might not produce final or stable results yet, as improvements are ongoing across training stability, environment dynamics, and policy tuning.

+###More updates will be shared as the work progresses.

 ## Installation

 ```bash